waku-org/specs/standards/core/enr.md

 | `ip`        | `1.2.3.4`                                       |
 | `secp256k1` | Bob's compressed secp256k1 public key, 33 bytes |

-Indeed, as Bob's node's connection details can be represented with EIP-778's pre-defined keys only then it is not needed to use the `multiaddrs` key.
+As Bob's node's connection details can be represented with EIP-778's pre-defined keys only, it is not needed to use the `multiaddrs` key.

 ### Limitations